-The section researches and teaches in subjects in the fields of physical geography, geomatics and hydrology.
-The section includes several research and thematic research groups.
-All of our research areas combine field observations with modern analysis and modelling tools.
+The Section for Geography and Hydrology (GeoHyd) does research and teaching in the fields physical geography, geomatics and hydrology.
+All research combine field observations with modern analysis and modelling tools.
+GeoHyd includes several research- and thematic research groups.

 Geomatics deals with digital processing of coordinate located geo-information, geographic information systems and remote sensing.
 We mainly use these techniques in studies related to water, glaciers, permafrost, land development and natural hazards.
 Geomatics is an integral part of all the other research areas.